‘Good governance triumphs’: PM Modi on BJP’s Delhi election win

 If the trend holds, the BJP will return to power in Delhi after 26 years.

-Follow Scroll’s coverage of the 2025 Delhi Assembly election result here.
+- Follow Scroll’s coverage of the 2025 Delhi Assembly election result here

 Conceding defeat in a video posted on social media, Aam Aadmi Party leader Arvind Kejriwal said that the party has accepted the result “with great humility”.
 The Aam Aadmi Party will not only play the role of a constructive Opposition, but also participate in community service, the former chief minister said.